 The Sony α7 IV is good for travel photography.
 Though it isn't the most portable camera, its high-resolution full-frame sensor delivers remarkably sharp, high-quality images, even in low light.
 The camera also has an incredible autofocus system that can keep up with subjects in a variety of situations.
 It feels very comfortable to shoot with, with superb build quality and weather-sealing, along with plenty of physical controls and customization options.
 While this camera can take stunning photos, it may be overkill for those who simply want a portable camera to take wherever they travel.

 The Sony α7 IV is great for shooting landscapes.
 Its 33-megapixel full-frame sensor captures an incredible amount of detail and delivers sharp, pleasing photos straight out of the camera.
 It also gives you a bit more leeway to crop your photos or make prints.
-In RAW format, it has a very wide dynamic range to capture a broader range of highlight and shadow detail in busier or more high-contrast landscape shots.
+In RAW format, it has a very wide dynamic range to capture a broader range of highlight and shadow detail in busier or higher-contrast landscape shots.
 Also, while its high ISO noise performance is a tad worse than some comparable cameras, it still performs amazingly well here for low-light situations where you need to bump the ISO.
 Unfortunately, it isn't the most portable camera for longer hikes or shoots in remote locations.

-The Sony α7 IV is a great camera for sports and wildlife photography.
+The Sony a7 IV is a great camera for sports and wildlife photography.
 It's sturdy and weather-sealed, and it features two SD card slots, with an integrated CFexpress Type A slot, so you can have a backup ready for more intensive shoots.
 It also has a respectable 10 fps burst rate when shooting JPEG.
 If you're shooting in uncompressed RAW, it can only shoot at 6 fps, which is disappointing if you want to get the most out of the camera's sensor for faster-moving subjects.

-The Sony α7 IV is good for vlogging.
+The Sony a7 IV is good for vlogging.
 It has a fully articulated screen so you can monitor yourself while recording.
 It also offers tons of frame rate options that let you capture high-speed action and incorporate slow-mo footage.
 There's no recording time limit, which is fantastic for longer shooting sessions.
 It also has a remarkable autofocus system with face and eye tracking to ensure you always stay in focus.
 It has in-body image stabilization, which does an excellent job smoothing out camera shake in videos.
 That said, it's a fairly large camera, so it isn't the best option for walk-and-talk style vlogs.
 Its battery life in video also isn't as long as its predecessor's.

 The Sony α7 IV is a fantastic option for studio video.
 Unlike its predecessor, it can record 10-bit 4:2:2 video internally to capture more color information and give you more to work with in post.
 It also supports a wide range of Log profiles, meaning you can take advantage of the sensor's full dynamic range.
 There's a full set of inputs and outputs, including a headphone jack, microphone input, and a full-sized HDMI port.
 Autofocus performance and video quality are top-notch, and Sony has also greatly improved the menu's ease of use compared to the previous model, so you can more quickly find and adjust settings.
 There's also no recording time limit when shooting video, and the battery doesn't overheat even when shooting at its highest quality settings.
 While its video battery life could be a bit longer, the camera supports use while charging over USB, which is handy for long shooting days.

-The Sony α7 IV isn't meant for action video.
+The Sony a7 IV isn't meant for action video.
 It isn't waterproof and isn't designed for mounting to a helmet or chest rig.
 It isn't the most portable camera either.
 4k frame rate options are also a bit limited for action video since it can't record at high frame rates in 4k and can only shoot 4k / 60 fps with a large 1.5x crop.
 It has IBIS and does a good overall job smoothing out camera shake, but you still need a gimbal to get smooth action footage.

 The Sony a7 IV isn't as portable as the Sony a7 III because of its slightly larger handgrip and more robust build, including a full-sized HDMI port.
 However, it's still decently portable for a full-frame camera, and the body isn't overly heavy.

-The Sony a7 IV feels very well-built.
+The Sony α7 IV feels very well-built.
 It's a step up from its predecessor, with hinged, weather-sealed doors covering all of its inputs and outputs, as well as locking doors for its battery compartment and memory card compartment.
 The dials feel sturdy and turn without slack.
 The shoulder strap attachment points are also rigid, so they won't rattle around and make unwanted noise when shooting video.
 However, the buttons feel somewhat mushy.

-The Sony Alpha 7 IV has four command dials: a front dial that controls aperture by default, a rear dial that controls shutter speed, an unmarked exposure compensation dial with a locking function (which you can customize to control other functions), and a customizable rear control wheel (which also acts as a directional pad to navigate the menu).
+The Sony a7 IV has four command dials: a front dial that controls aperture by default, a rear dial that controls shutter speed, an unmarked exposure compensation dial with a locking function (which you can customize to control other functions), and a customizable rear control wheel (which also acts as a directional pad to navigate the menu).

 The camera also has four different custom buttons, a custom menu for your most-used settings, and three custom shooting modes on the mode dial.
 The mode dial features a separate switch to quickly toggle between 'Photo', 'Movie', and 'S&Q' (Slow and Quick) modes, and you can set the three custom shooting modes differently within each of those modes.